 -moz-appearanceCSS property in order to exclude opaque regions in Aero Glass glaze effects on Windows systems.

-bug 658949 changed how the hash (#) symbol is treated in data URIs which may break CSS stylesheets which contain such a symbol if it is not escaped.
+- bug 658949 changed how the hash (#) symbol is treated in data URLs which may break CSS stylesheets which contain such a symbol if it is not escaped.

 - Using media queries from code

 Firefox 6 adds support for W3C standard touch events; these make it easy to interpret one or more touches at a time on touch-sensitive surfaces such as touch screens and trackpads.